Stunt Driving in Ontario: Charges & Penalties

 Stunt driving can severely affect young drivers, who have less road experience and are often considered high-risk drivers.

 Generally, younger drivers are more likely to get into car accidents than their older counterparts.
 In Canada, the road collision death rate for young drivers between 15 and 24 is three times higher than that of drivers between 35 and 44.
-As such, it can be more challenging for young drivers to get insurance after getting convicted for stunt driving.
+As such, it can be more challenging for young drivers to get insurance after being convicted of stunt driving.

-That said, new and fully licenced drivers typically receive the same penalties.
+That said, new and fully licensed drivers typically receive the same penalties.

 Yes, you can receive jail time for up to six months for stunt driving.